ZimCodes/Zeiver/README.md

 Prints all Response Headers to the terminal

-Prints all available Response headers received from each Request to the terminal.
+Prints all available Response headers received from each url to the terminal.
 **Option takes precedence over all other options**!

 ***--print-header***